apache/mxnet/docs/api/python/symbol.md

 .. note:: most operators provided in ``symbol`` are similar to ``ndarray``.
 But also note that ``symbol`` differs to ``ndarray`` in several aspects:

-   - ``symbol`` adopts declare programming.
+   - ``symbol`` adopts declarative programming.
 In other words, we need to first composite the computations, and then feed with data to execute.

    - Most binary operators such as ``+`` and ``>`` are not enabled broadcasting.